Mardaani: Plot

 Shivani travels to Delhi and sets up a trap involving decoy drug dealers from Nigeria, who pretend to offer expensive and rare South American cocaine to Karan and Wakeel.
 As they are negotiating, Shivani barges in with her team.
 While Karan escapes, Wakeel tries to erase evidence by destroying his mobile phone's SIM card, then commits suicide.
-Shivani and her Delhi-based teammate Balwinder Singh Sodhi track down a tailor who knew Wakeel from a long time.
+Shivani and her Delhi-based teammate Balwinder Singh Sodhi track down a tailor who knew Wakeel for a long time.
 He reveals that a prostitute named Meenu Rastogi was Wakeel's closest associate.
 Shivani's continued investigation leads her to Karan's house, where Meenu, revealing herself as Karan's mother, sedates her.

 She is abducted and brought to Karan's party.
 There, Shivani reunites with Pyaari, where she and the other girls are forced to work as prostitutes.
 Karan invites Taneja ji and allows him to rape Shivani.
-However, she escapes and ruthlessly beats Taneja.
+However, she escapes and ruthlessly beats Taneja before taking him hostage.
 Shivani single-handedly confronts the situation, forcing Karan into a small room and rescuing the girls.
 She challenges Karan to fight her when he teases her for being a woman and beats him.
-Feeling that he might escape the law, given the corrupt police and judicial system, she hands Karan over to the girls, who trample him to death.
-Subsequently, Sodhi and the entire team barges in and arrest Mattu, Tandon and Karan’s gang members.
-Meenu gets paralyzed by shock while Taneja manages to survive, before being sentenced to life imprisonment.
+Feeling that he might escape the law, given the corrupt police and judicial system, she hands Karan over to the girls, who beat him to death.
+Subsequently, Sodhi and the entire team barge in and arrest Mattu, Tandon and Karan’s gang members.
+Meenu is also attacked by the girls and gets paralyzed by shock while Taneja survives before being sentenced to life imprisonment.